-Example 10: How many functions are there from a set with m elements to a set with n elements?

-- Step 1: Break the procedure into tasks - ✓ Task: Assign an element in codomain to element a_i in domain.
-For all i=1,2,...,m. - ✓ i.e for each of the m elements in the domain, there are n choices from the codomain.

-Step 2: Count different ways of doing each task and then use the product rule
+- Example 10: How many functions are there from a set with m elements to a set with n elements? - Solution: Step 1: Break the procedure into tasks: - ✓ Task: Assign an element in codomain to element a_i in domain.
+For all i=1,2,...,m. - \checkmark i.e for each of the m elements in the domain, there are n choices from the codomain. - Step 2: Count different ways of doing each task and then use the product rule there are n·n·n·m =n^m different functions.

-- ✓ By product rule, there are n·n·n·m = $\mathbf{n}^{\mathbf{m}}$ different functions. - Example 11: The format of telephone numbers in North America is specified by a numbering plan called as North American numbering plan (NANP) specifies the format of telephone numbers in the U.S., Canada, and many other parts of North America.
+Example 11: The format of telephone numbers in North America is specified by a numbering plan called as North American numbering plan (NANP) specifies the format of telephone numbers in the U.S., Canada, and many other parts of North America.
 Let X denote a digit between 0 and 9.
 Let N denote a digit between 2 and 9.
 Let Y denote a digit between 0 and 1.
 In the old plan, the format of telephone numbers is NYX-NNX-XXXX.
 In the new plan, the format of telephone numbers is NXX-NXX-XXXX.
 How many North American telephone numbers are possible under the old plan and under the new plan?

-Solution: By the product rule, there are $8 \cdot 2 \cdot 10 = 160$ area codes with format NYX and $8 \cdot 10 \cdot 10 = 800$ area codes with format NXX.

-Similarly, by the product rule, there are $8 \cdot 8 \cdot 10 = 640$ office codes with format NNX.
+Solution of Example 11: By the product rule, there are 8.2.10=160 area codes with format NYX and 8.10.10=800 area codes with format NXX.
+Similarly, by the product rule, there are 8.8.10=640 office codes with format NNX.

-The product rule also shows that there are 10.10.10.10=10,000 station codes with format XXXX.
+The product rule also shows that there are $10 \cdot 10 \cdot 10 = 10,000$ station codes with format XXXX.